 I was actually catching up with Becca (of the haunted dolls), whom I hadn’t seen in a month or so when she introduced me to Pam.
 Pam was the events coordinator for this Wellesley mother’s group, or as my husband referred to it, Delta Swellesley Delta.
 Becca explained to Pam how we’d met and that I was writing a collection of short stories about Wellesley.

 So, the graceful conversationalist that I am, I said, “I like ghost stories.”

 Pam invited me to coffee at her home the following week.
-She lived on the swankiest side of town, where it’s rumored that seven year olds wear Hudson jeans to first grade.
-As I drove my mom mobile up the brick lined drive to the quintessential New England estate, I had some serious hesitation.
+She lived on the swankiest side of town, where it’s rumored that seven-year-olds wear Hudson jeans to first grade.
+As I drove my Suburban up the brick-lined drive to the quintessential New England estate, I had some serious hesitation.

-I followed Pam through her entranceway, I won’t go into it, but it was a-mazing.
-She led me into the kitchen.
-Marble countertops, cabinets the most perfectly perfect shade of robin’s egg blue, farmhouse sink, and copper hardware.
+Pam lead me through her entranceway.
+I won’t go into it, but there were fresh flowers.
+I followed her into the kitchen.
+Marble countertops, cabinets the most perfectly perfect shade of robin’s egg blue, a farmhouse sink, and copper hardware.
 Copper.
 Hardware.
-I think I short-circuited for a moment.
-It was beautiful.
-It was brilliant.
-It was spotless.
+I think I short circuited for a moment.

 Pam motioned for me to sit at the kitchen island in perfectly stained grey wooden stool.
 She poured me a cup of coffee, and I helped myself to milk and sugar.
 I was psyched she had real sugar.
 I had been afraid I would have to drink the coffee black.
-The organic whole milk creamer was no French Vanilla International Coffee Delight, but who am I to judge?
+The organic whole milk creamer was no French Vanilla International Coffee Delight, but, who was I to judge?

 I commented on her kitchen and took note of a sailor’s valentine perched on the countertop behind her.
 Inside a hexagonal wooden shadow box were gorgeously arranged shells, stones, and sea glass.
-The valentines were created by sailors in the eighteen hundreds and brought home to their sweethearts after traveling at sea for years at a time (i.e. killing off all the whales for oil).
+The valentines were created by sailors in the eighteen hundreds and brought home to their sweethearts after travelling at sea for years at a time (i.e. killing off all the whales for oil).

 This valentine held blue shells, green sea glass and stark white stones in a perfect wave-like pattern.
-One word, until, stenciled into what I assumed was whalebone sat in the design’s center.
-My family travelled to Nantucket every summer and I’d pined over the sailor’s valentines in the Whaling Museum.
-Such romantic gestures so filled with longing and homesickness.
+A whale bone at the design’s center held one word, until, written in scrimshaw.
+We travelled to Nantucket every summer and I’d pined over the sailor’s valentines in the Whaling Museum.
+Such romantic gestures, so filled with longing and homesickness.
 This one was the most intricate, the most beautiful I’d ever seen.